Generalized exchange: Pure-generalized exchange

 Takahashi and Yamagishi proposed pure-generalized exchange as a situation where there is no fixed structure.
 It is regarded as more general, flexible and less restricted compared to previous models.
 In essence, pure-generalized exchange is network-generalized exchange with a choice of recipients, where each actor gives resources to recipient(s) that s/he chooses unilaterally.
-However, this model also comes with a limitation; the necessity of a criterium that represents a collective sense of fairness among the members.
+However, this model also comes with a limitation; the necessity of a criterion that represents a collective sense of fairness among the members.
 By easing the limitations caused by the models described above, Takahashi (2000) proposed a more general solution to the free rider problem.
 This new model is summarized below.

 Fairness-based selective giving in pure-generalized exchange

 The new model proposed by Takahashi (2000), solved the free rider problem in generalized exchange by imposing particular social structures as little as possible.
 He adapted pure-generalized exchange situation with a novel strategy; fairness-based selective giving.
 In this strategy, actors select recipients whose behaviors satisfy their own criteria of fairness which would make pure-generalized exchange possible.
 He showed that this argument can hold in two evolutionary experiments, in particular, pure-generalized exchange can emerge even in a society in which members have different standards of fairness.
 Thus, altruism and a collective sense of fairness are no longer required in such a setting.
 Why self-interested actors give resources unilaterally has been interpreted with the possibility that this action increases profits by participation in exchange.